Governance

 Q. What are the duties and obligations of being a Squire?

-• Participate in liturgical events at the invitation of the Bishop of Covington (i.e. pontifical masses, benedictions, Vespers, Prayer Services, etc.)
+Participate with the Section in liturgical events at the invitation of the Bishop of Covington (i.e. pontifical masses, benedictions, Vespers, Prayer Services, etc.)

 Q. What are the benefits from being associated with the Equestrian Order?